Discover member-submitted recommendations on the best activities, dining, and nightlife in Prague and all over the world.Verify My Account

 Also my favorite bar is Vzorkovna, close to tram station Narodni divadlo.
 There is possible to have Unecitke pivo 10,12 and Special (little bit expensive) Budvar 11...

 The best place with a lot kind of beer and not just czech,,.. is bar Pivni rozmanitosti, close to tram stop Biskupcova.

 Also nice with different kinds of beer is restaurant Zly casi.. close to tram stop Namesti Bratrisynku.

 If you want to join me for beers anywhere, just contact me :)

-Guillermo BA, València, ESP, 16 days ago
+Guillermo BA, València, ESP, about 1 month ago

 In Spain it’s a tradition for the last year University students to go on a trip all together, being Riviera Maya, Tunisia or Punta Cana some of the favourite destinations.
 We call it “viaje de fin de Grado”.
 It’s an about one week trip, before the final exams, with a budget of about 1000€/pp. Do you do something similar in the Czech Republic?
 At Uni or only at high school?
 I’ve found that in some countries they don’t do anything at all, while in others a “gap-year” trip is more popular.
 In some others they do so, but only after high school graduation.
 Thank you very much for the responses!